souhailsadat/GTFO2Root/README.md

   - `SUID`
   - `Capabilities`
 - Fully self-contained, standalone Python file.
 No external files, libraries, or dependencies are needed.
-- Operate in offline mode with static GTFOBins data
+- Operates in offline mode with static GTFOBins data
 - Designed to be simple, quick, and effective in CTFs but even in real-world pentests

 > **Note:** Support for `sudo`-based escalation is planned for a future version.